arthurdarma/477/ProjectPlan.md

 # Project Plan

 ## Overview
-This project will analyze long-term economic trends in the United States by examining the relationship between housing prices and wages over the last 40 years.
+This project will analyze long term economic trends in the United States by examining the relationship between housing prices and wages over the last 40 years.
 Housing affordability is a growing economic concern as many believe that wage growth has not kept pace with rising housing costs.
 By using real historical data, this project will